vrandall66/front-end-submissions-public/1710/mod-3/personal-projects/nyssakeller/checkin-3.md

 -Did more testing

--Render cards for location...having trouble rendering cards for the artists
+-Render cards for location...having trouble rendering cards for the artists...not sure why because I know its recieving the correct information

+-locally storing location

 -When you search for an artist, it puts the concert that matches the location in local storage in the redux store

--locally storing location

 -styled more...having touble adding a background color to the page, so weird stuff happens when I try on App.js or Home.js...I think its something with router messing with it